carmenbianca/protokolo/README.md

   fragment.
 - Towncrier fragments are sorted by their ID, which is typically an issue or PR number.
 This wasn't always what I wanted.
-- I didn't really like the additional formatting applied to the fragments.

 A much younger version of me also tried her hand at writing a program like this in [changelogdir](https://pypi.org/project/changelogdir/).